JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Custom component - Tapo: Cameras Control - to control Tapo camera features

 **This custom component is in very early development right now.
-A lot of things will be changing.**
+A lot of things will be changing and a lot of new features will be added.**

 Because of that, HACS, versioning etc will come after a first stable release soon.